what to pack to study abroad in london

 • 3.
 Virtual Private Network (VPN)

-While most networks in London and England will be safe and secure, it’s safe to have a reliable VPN when you first arrive or if you’re using public WIFI at coffee shops.
+You never know what hackers or predators are lurking on public networks at cafes, libraries, universities, hotels, the airport, etc. It’s safest to have a reliable VPN when you first arrive or if you're using public Wi-Fi at coffee shops.
 Check with your new accommodation and university what network they use so you can access personal documents on your computer and phone safely.
+It also minimizes regional censorship so you can freely surf the web as you would back home.

 • 4.
 Neck Wallet